Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Author contributions

 \section{Author contributions}

 Z.~C. and C.~G.~contributed equally to this work.

 M.~K.~and M.~F.~C.~conceived and supervised the project, joined by O.~N.~in the later stage of the project.
 Z.~C.~built the experimental setup and performed the measurements.
 C.~G.~performed initial simulations.
-Z.~C.~carried out the theory calculations and C.~G.~and O.~N.~performed independent supplemental calculations.
-Z.~C.~and C.~G.~wrote the initial manuscript.
+Z.~C.~carried out the theory calculations and C.~G.~and E.~U.~and O.~N.~performed independent supplemental calculations.
+Z.~C.~wrote the initial manuscript.
 All authors contributed to the interpretation of the results and to the preparation of the final manuscript.